jfr609/architecture-refactoring-helper/README.md

 - Docker
 - Docker-compose

-### Starting the Application
+### Preparing and Starting the Application

+1. It might be necessary to adapt the API production URL to your environment.
+This can be done in the file "{RepositoryFolder}/UI/src/environments/environment.prod.ts".
-1. Navigate to "{RepositoryFolder}" via Console
+2. Navigate to "{RepositoryFolder}" via Console
-2. Run "docker-compose build" (only needed on first startup or if code changed were made)
+3. Run "docker-compose build" (only needed on first startup or if code changed were made)
-3. Run "docker-compose up"
+4. Run "docker-compose up"

 ### Using the Application